msrose/gfm/README.md

 This generates a file named `README.html`, which will give a preview of the README as it would appear on GitHub.

-To use a name for output other than the name of the current file:
+To use a name for the HTML file other than the name of the current file:

 ```Shell
 $ gfm README.md output
 ```

-This will generate a file name `output.html`.
+This will generate a file named `output.html`.

 ## Acknowledgements